The 10 commandments of plant mail

 Most plant stores will likely have watered the day or week your plant was shipped.
 It’s so tempting to water soon after getting a new plant, I know.
 But too wet is much worse than too dry, even if a plant weren’t already stressed out.

-If the soil is still wet or damp, resist the urge.
+If the soil is still wet or damp, resist the urge to water.
 If you’re unsure, pop a finger in the soil.
 If the soil is dry to below about 5cms, watering should be fine.
 If not, just don’t.
 If unsure, don’t (until you’re sure).
-Even when a plant arrives in dry soil, we personally still wait a day or two before we water, unless it’s dire and leaves are wilting or curling.
-At the end of the day you’ll need to make that call yourself though.
-You do you.

-3. It IS okay to remove dead or broken leaves
+3. It's NOT okay to remove dead or broken leaves

 5. It’s NOT okay to repot

 Please don’t repot right away!
 This is such a huge mistake.
 So many find any excuse to repot a new plant, especially if you bought a gorgeous planter for it at the same time.
 Just let your new plant chill a bit before putting it through even more stress of repotting.
-Repotting also increases the risk of overwatering.
+Repotting also increases the risk of overwatering, which can lead to root rot.

-We’d recommend waiting at least 2 weeks minimum, and only repotting if your plant is rootbound (for those that don’t like to be - some thrive being packed in).
-If a repot is a must though, just go up one size (eg: from a 14cm to a 15cm diameter pot).
-A too sudden increase in the amount of soil around the roots can lead to higher water retention than your plant is used to, which can spell root rot.
+I’d recommend waiting at least 2 weeks minimum, and only repot if your plant really needs the improvement in soil or is badly rootbound (for those that don’t like to be - some thrive being packed in).
+If a repot is a must though, just go up one or two pot sizes (eg: from a 14cm to a 16cm diameter pot).
+Too big an increase in the amount of soil around the roots can lead to higher water retention than those roots are used to, which can spell root rot real fast.

 6. It IS okay to leave mesh plugs alone